It seems you’re using a browser that is a little past its time and our website might not be able to perform as it should.

 If you’d like to have the best experience on WellingtonNZ.com, you can easily update your browser to get the most out of our website and many more for that matter.dismiss this message

 The Holocaust Centre of New Zealand provides a moving experience which tells the stories of the survivors and victims of Nazi persecution who came to New Zealand.
+Read their stories, see DVDs of their testimony, and learn the history of the Holocaust.
 Through testimony and experience, the museum and research centre aspires to empower individuals to stand against prejudice and apathy.

 The displays focus on Holocaust and New Zealand.
 You will see: